yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 To review student answers to the problems in your course, you can download data for course problems or review a graph for a selected problem.
 See :ref:`Review_Answers`.

-For information about how you establish a grading policy and work with the problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.
+For information about how you establish a grading policy and work with the Problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.

 **Important**: If you make changes to your grading policy after a course starts, students can see the effect of your changes on their Progress pages.
 Be sure to announce any changes on your Course Info page.